inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 We will use dbt to process the data and display it in a dashboard.

 If working with data in BigQuery
-- use the cloud IDE for development
+- Use the cloud IDE for development
 - No need for local installation of dbt core

 If working with data in Postgres
-- Install dbt core locally connecting to Postgres database
+- Install dbt core locally and connect to Postgres database
-- develop using a local preferred IDE
+- Develop using a local preferred IDE
 - Run dbt models through the CLI

-Dataset
+#### DATASET
 - Yellow taxi data - Years 2019 and 2020
 - Green taxi data - Years 2019 and 2020
 - For Hire Vehicle data - Year 2019